cornzyblack/scaling-journey/README.md

 # Running Locally

 ## Overview
-This project has the following services running:
+This project has the following Dockerized services running:
  - Kafka (https://github.com/obsidiandynamics/kafdrop)
  - A Kafka producer script (that generates events in Kafka)
  - Airflow (for orchestration)
  - Superset (for visualization)
  - A FastAPI service that mimics the Form events API endpoint

+The Airflow service has one Dag called 'daily_events_dag' and it is scheduled to run daily at 6:30 am.
+It consumes events from the Kafka broker, and updates the table, event_forms in Postgres.

 ## Setting up

 To get started, please make sure you have Docker installed on your system.
 You can download it here [here](https://docs.docker.com/get-docker/)

-### Build Docker Image
+### Building the Docker Image

 Run the following in a terminal to build the Docker image, and run the service as the Docker container.
 Please make sure you are in the `typeform` directory (The first line does this for you)